 As for encrypting any e-mail to me: The above address has two GPG keys on the servers, the one with key ID B4211EF1 is the one you should use.
 The fingerprint is F87B 7052 B262 C7D4 C648 F7C2 7911 1932 B421 1EF1.
 Another option that is friendlier for unfamiliar crypto users is to get an easy encrypted email address with a service like Tutanota.
 (I thought Tutanota was fool-proof, but then I heard Crypto Angels crying… Please set a message password through another secure communication channel to encrypt if you want to try using it, and don’t assume it works before confirmation.)

 Instead of sending SMS or calling me, you could message or call me using Signal, a secure messaging app for smartphones and desktops that you can also use without a phone number.
-I don’t usually answer my phone or check messages.
+I don’t usually answer my phone or check voice messages.

 I have Jabber/OTR encrypted chat at email@example.com , my fingerprint for OTR is 6F7E4210 1E4E8311 CDD3F52B 437045D3 240A0119.